jacubero/Resume/Sphinx/source/training.rst

 **qwikLABS**

-Learning Objectives: This quest is designed to teach you how to work with AWS services to manage big data on the cloud.
+Learning Objectives: This quest is designed to teach you how to work with AWS services to manage big data in the cloud.

 * Creating Amazon EC2 Instances (for Linux)